HuiShiSerenaShi/rpc_project_HuiShi/README.md

 ### Cartesian path planning

-The ```edo_move_group_interface``` node implements a Cartesian trajectory planning task between four given markers on the work surface.
-In the current implementation it is not possible to have two consecutive markers in the I through L and O through R regions, because the end-effector would have to cross
+The ```edo_move_group_interface``` node implements a cartesian trajectory planning task between four given markers on the work surface.
+Note that not all four-marker combinations result in a feasible cartesian path.
+For instance having two consecutive markers from the inner region (i.e. I through L and O through R) results in a failed plan, because the manipulator is too close to the joint limits.

 To plan and execute the path one can execute the command: